How Do I Claim If I Slipped On Stairs At Work?

 The first head, general damages, is awarded in all successful personal injury claims.
 This compensates you for the physical and psychological suffering.
 Various factors could affect how much you receive under this head of claim, such as:

 When a legal professional, such as a lawyer, is valuing your claim for general damages, they may use the Judicial College Guidelines (JCG) alongside medical evidence to help them.
-This is because this document provides guideline compensation brackets for a variety of injuries.
-For the table below we have used some of the compensation guidelines found in the 16th edition of the JCG.
+The JCG publications contained guideline award brackets for a broad range of injury types.
+The latest JCG figures have been used in the table here.

 Learn More About Special Damages